 VRIO framework adopted from Rothaermel’s (2013) ‘Strategic Management’, p.91

 Question of Value.
 Resources are valuable if they help organizations to increase the value offered to the customers.
-This is done by increasing differentiation or/and decreasing the costs of the production.
-The resources that cannot meet this condition, lead to competitive disadvantage.
+This is done by increasing differentiation or/and decreasing the costs of production.
+The resources that cannot meet this condition lead to competitive disadvantage.

 Question of Imitability.
-A company that has valuable and rare resource can achieve at least temporary competitive advantage.
-However, the resource must also be costly to imitate or to substitute for a rival, if a company wants to achieve sustained competitive advantage.
+A company that has valuable and rare resources can achieve at least temporary competitive advantage.
+However, the resource must also be costly to imitate or to substitute for a rival if a company wants to achieve sustained competitive advantage.

 Question of Organization.
 The resources itself do not confer any advantage for a company if it’s not organized to capture the value from them.
 Only the firm that is capable to exploit the valuable, rare and imitable resources can achieve sustained competitive advantage.